iPhone 17 Pro Max vs Galaxy S25 Ultra: the showdown of 2025 begins!

 Apple typically doesn't play the battery capacity games. iPhones historically have had smaller batteries than their contemporary competitors, but have made up for it with excellent software and hardware optimizations.

 However, one must get with the times.
-The Pro Max devices usually house big cells — the iPhone 16 Pro Max had almost 4,700 mAh, word is that the iPhone 17 Pro Max may push that to 5,000 mAh.
+The Pro Max devices usually house big cells — and the iPhone 17 Pro Max pushed beyond that 5,000 mAh barrier! eSIM-only models (US) come wht 5,088 mAh.
 With iOS, that means 2-day battery life easily.
+The rest of the world has to make do with 4,832 mAh, which is still more than last year's model.

 Samsung also doesn't push the envelope too much.
 Ever since that Galaxy Note 7 snafu, the manufacturer slowed down its battery efforts significantly and now prefers to play it super-safe, just in case.
 The Galaxy S25 Ultra has 5,000 mAh and it's pretty OK.
 It can last you like a day and a half with regular use, and won't trigger your low-bat-phobia often.